Huluvu424242/huluvu424242/README.md

 You can read private notes about me at my [homepage](https://huluvu424242.github.io/home/) and github activities at these page.

-My open source target i managed at https://opensauced.pizza/
+My open source targets i managed at https://opensauced.pizza/

 ---